 Social media venting might get you “likes” – but in the end, it comes across as unprofessional to your future companies.

 You are a recruiter.
 Your job is to give your clients (the hospitals) professional nurses that you can trust to show up, not cancel, and be pleasant to work with.
 In comes a travel nurse to your system- they filled out a form online.
 You do some light FB stalking on them.
 As you search their name in groups, you see they have posted aggressively and unfairly about all their past recruiters.
 They told another traveler to walk out of an assignment for a petty reason.
-They posted in the cancelation database that they have been canceled twice and talked bad about their nurse manager.
+They posted in the cancelation database that they have been canceled twice and talked bad about their rehab director.
 They seem overall not pleasant to work with and impossible to please.
 They have jaded and unrealistic views about this industry and you can already feel your blood pressure increasing thinking about working with this person.

 You for one don’t want to risk your name being the next recruiter raked through their mud, and you also don’t want to risk sending them to a hospital who trusts you to find good candidates.